How hard is it to push a generator up a hill or ramp?

 We also designed our carts to conserve storage space.
 They can be hung on a wall at the shop, in a box truck, or landscape trailer when not in use.
 Stainless steel fasteners are used wherever possible to prolong the life of the carts, especially near ocean use, and the electronics are either encapsulated or conformal coated.
 For quick repair in the event of an accident, most of the fasteners used can be easily purchased either through our website, or from BoltDepot, Fastener Superstor, etc.

-Will the “Skinny” 42” wide Lift’n Cart work with the new 26kWatt Generac?
+Will the Skinny 42” wide G2 Lift’n Cart work with the new 28kWatt Generac?

 Can I upgrade my base rails to fit new generator models?

-Yes, please contact us by phone or email until we add this to our website.
+Yes, please see the links to all of our available upgrades at the top of this page in the menu.
 We’re aware that each generator manufacturer may change their products from time to time, and this includes the lifting holes.
 To keep the cost of your upgrade down, we sell sets of plain 48” base rails (without hardware) that have all the latest hole patterns and features needed to move your existing base hardware over from.
 This includes any G1, G1.5 or G2 earlier base side rails made since 2023, and should take you about 20min.

 Can I use any battery pack?